 PHIL208 - Knowing & Reality

-This course is a comparative analysis of eastern and western perception of reality in philosophy and literature, beginning with an historical overview of theories of knowledge and truth as well as the psychological factors in learning.
-Prerequisites: PHIL 101, PSYC 101.
+This course is a comparative analysis of Eastern and Western perceptions of reality in philosophy and literature, beginning with an historical overview of theories of knowledge and truth as well as the psychological factors in learning.
+Prerequisites: PHIL 101 and PSYC 101.

 PHIL204 - Philosophies of Love

-This is an investigation of affectivity centering on different meanings of the emotion “love,” including friendship, spirituality, ecstasy, and romance.
+This is an investigation of affectivity centering on different meanings of the emotion of love, including friendship, spirituality, ecstasy, and romance.
 The course is a philosophical inquiry into the person-as-sexed, freedom, choice, responsibility, object, subject, and authenticity.
-Readings are drawn from philosophy, history, psychology and literature.
+Readings are drawn from philosophy, history, psychology, and literature.
 Prerequisite: ENG 102.

 PHIL205 - Political & Social Philosophy